Broadband Spatio-Spectral Mode Conversion via Four-Wave Mixing: Phase Matching Condition

 \section{Phase Matching Condition}

 By inducing $P^{(3)}$ in our nonlinear medium that overlaps well with the paraxial wave equation solutions, we can shape propagation into the far-field at our target frequency $\omega_{idl}$.
 This stems from the fact that far-field propagation of an unconfined near field mode obeys the paraxial wave equation, and a mode without any momentum in the plane of a ring resonator will be nearly unconfined~\cite{Haus_2004}.
-We define the frequency phase matching (FPM) conditions by sorting the involved waves into the sets $A_{p}$ and $A_{o}$, such that $A_{p} = \{sig, A, B\}$, $A_o={idl}$, representing whether the mode is confined in the cavity plane or traveling out of plane, respectively.
+We define the FPM conditions by sorting the involved waves into the sets $A_{p}$ and $A_{o}$, such that $A_{p} = \{sig, A, B\}$, $A_o={idl}$, representing whether the mode is confined in the cavity plane or traveling out of plane, respectively.
 Next, we constrain the phase-matching condition in Figure \ref{fig:Fig1}c to require zero in-plane idler momentum,

 where $k_{0,i}$ is the wave vector, $n_{eff,i}$ is the effective index for the wave in the cavity, and $p_{i}\in{-1,1}$ indicates the direction of propagation.
 When $\Delta k_{p}=0$, the idler photon constructively interferes in the far-field orthogonal to the plane of the cavity.
 In a ring resonator, $\Delta k_{p}=0$ is analogous to exciting the $m=0$ azimuthal order mode with $P^{(3)}$.
 Others have used this mode before as a static electric field~\cite{Lu2021}.
 However, we study its properties at non-zero frequencies.
-We consider the energy conservation condition displayed in Figure \ref{fig:Fig1}b,